Some Avant Jazz History

-I’m calling this page “some avant history”, since the history of avant garde jazz goes on for many volumes of books (I have a few recommendations on the "Resources" tab), so I’ll pick out a few experiences that have made a lasting impression on me that might give some insight to those interested in learning more about this genre.
+I’m calling this page “some avant jazz history”, since the history of avant garde jazz goes on for many volumes of books (I have a few recommendations on the "Resources" tab), so I’ll pick out a few experiences that have made a lasting impression on me that might give some insight to those interested in learning more about this genre.
+Jim Goetsch / Music Director

 One event that has always been an inspiration to me is the “October Revolution in Jazz” from 1964.
 After Ornette Coleman turned the NYC jazz world on its head with his extended run at the Five Spot in 1959, an avant garde scene there really began to flourish… but they were having real trouble finding any jazz clubs to play.
 When Bill Dixon found a cellar coffee house that was willing, he assembled a festival of avant garde jazz to take place there… and to everyone’s amazement, it drew big crowds and left a permanent mark on the jazz world.
 Wikipedia has a good account of it and is a great place to start for those interested in learning more.